-- You are a company with large Oracle, SQL server, DB2UDB databases (currently we support Oracle; other DBMS coming shortly).
+- You are a company with large relation enterprise databases (currently we support Oracle and SQL Server; other RDBMS coming shortly).

 - A relevant amount of content stored by application is binary content (documents, videos, pictures, ….) and is stored in the database.